You have turned-in this assignment. You can review the lesson and see your previous answers.

 So you're going to use universal indicator to test the pH of three non-metal oxides that have been placed in water.

-So here's what you'll be using, nitrogen oxide in water, phosphorous oxide in water, sulphur dioxide in water.
+So here's what you'll be using, nitrogen oxide in water, phosphorus oxide in water, sulfur dioxide in water, and you're going to complete the results table.

 And then you're going to say, is that acidic, is it neutral, or is it alkaline?
-So you're going to say acid, neutral, or alkaline.

-And you're going to write a conclusion about the pH of the non-metal oxides in water using results from your experiment.
+And you're going to write a conclusion about the pH of the non-metal oxides in water, using results from your experiment.

-." and then complete that reason.
+So you're gonna write because and then complete that reason.

-So pause video while you carry out that little experiment and those tasks, and then press play and we'll go through the answers together.
+So pause video while you carry out that little experiment and those tasks, and then press play, and we'll go through the answers together.

-So, well done for completing that experiment.
+So well done for completing that experiment.

 So your results may look similar to this.

-Sulphur dioxide is going to turn it red or orange, and that's also going to be an acid.
+Sulfur dioxide is going to turn it red or orange, and that's also going to be an acid.

-And then you're going to write this conclusion, so "All of the non-metal oxides in water turned universal indicator red or orange because they're all acidic."
-So, well done if you got all of that correct.
+And then you're going to write this conclusion, so all of the non-metal oxides in water turned universal indicator red or orange because they're all acidic.

 Here's a summary for today's lesson about metal oxides and non-metal oxides.

 A metal oxide consists of metal atoms bonded to oxygen atoms.
-Metal oxides are bases and can react with acids to neutralise them.

-Metal oxide plus acid makes metal salt and water.
+Metal oxide plus acid makes metal, salt, and water.

-And non-metal oxide consists of non-metal atoms bonded to oxygen atoms.
-And non-metal oxides in water make acidic solutions.
+A non-metal oxide consists of non-metal atoms bonded to oxygen atoms.

 Well done for working really hard during this lesson.